-A. Early Activation AND Phase 1 Cultivation
+A. Early Activation Phase

-Ancient Lake Farms would like to begin cultivation for Early Activation as soon as the project is deemed completed from the CDD and the Early Activation Conditions are approved.
-For EA, ALF would like to cultivate 1 acre of outdoor mature cannabis in above ground potting beds with full sunlight and no additional lighting.
+Coastle would like to begin cultivation for Early Activation as soon as the project is deemed completed from the CDD and the Early Activation Conditions are approved.
+For EA, Coastle would like to cultivate all 478,072 s.f. of outdoor mature cannabis inground with full sunlight and no additional lighting.
 The area proposed to be cultivated on during EA, will be the same area as post permit approval.
-Please see Sheet 1 of the site plans for area to be cultivated.
-Assuming the project is deemed complete prior to the end of March, ALF would begin early activation cultivation on the 1 acre starting in April of 2020.
+Please see Sheet 1 of the site plans for the area to be cultivated.
+Assuming the project is deemed complete prior to the end of March, Coastle would begin early activation cultivation starting in April of 2021.

-B. Post Permit Approval Cultivation Phase
+B. Post Permit Approval Cultivation